KDE/documentation-develop-kde-org/content/docs/plasma/widget/examples.md

 {{< sections >}}
 {{< section-left >}}

-To get your panel icon to be configurable like the [Application Lancher widget](https://invent.kde.org/plasma/plasma-desktop/-/tree/master/applets/kickoff/package/contents/ui) we need to:
+To get your panel icon to be configurable like the [Application Launcher widget](https://invent.kde.org/plasma/plasma-desktop/-/tree/master/applets/kickoff/package/contents/ui) we need to:

 * Create a new string config key (`plasmoid.configuration.icon`)
 * Set [`Plasmoid.icon`]({{< ref "plasma-qml-api.md#plasmoidicon" >}}) to `plasmoid.configuration.icon`
-* Copy the icon selector control from the Application Lancher widget to a reuseable `ConfigIcon.qml` file.
+* Copy the icon selector control from the Application Launcher widget to a reusable `ConfigIcon.qml` file.
 * Add a `ConfigIcon` button to our `ConfigGeneral.qml` tab, and bind it to a `cfg_icon` property.

 {{< /section-left >}}